deneut/apartment_finder/README.md

 Building the image is very simple.
 All you need is to set the DB connection string in Rocket.toml to the correct settings for your local database.

-Then, from the root of the project:
+Then, from the `webserver` directory of the project:

     docker build --tag webserver:0.2.5 .